eliranwong/ChromeOSLinux/input_method/fcitx.md

 ctrl + shift + f => switch between Traditional and Simplified Chinese

+To change these settings for fcitx5, run:

+> fcitx5-config-qt

-To change these settings, run the following line and change with gui:
+To change these settings for fcitx, run:

 > fcitx-config-gtk3